Skip to main content

 The properties

-• They owned two mega-properties outside the Vegas strip, including the 100-acre Little Bavaria, a labyrinth of mansions and fields with German marching music pumping through concealed speakers.
+• They owned two mega-properties outside the Vegas strip, including the 100-acre Little Bavaria, an estate of mansions and fields with German marching music playing through concealed speakers.

 • They also owned the eight-acre Jungle Palace, which featured a replica of Michelangelo's Sistine Chapel ceiling, among many lavish adornments.